 Berry Compote: To enhance the berry flavor even further, serve a side of mixed berry compote (strawberries, blueberries, and raspberries).

-Whipped Cream: Adding a dollop of fresh whipped cream on each slice brings a creamy, airy component.
+Whipped Cream: A dollop of freshly whipped cream on each slice provides a creamy, airy component.

-Sparkling Beverage: Pair with a sparkling lemonade or a strawberry-infused mocktail for a refreshing accompaniment that echoes the flavor of the cake.
+Sparkling Beverage: Pair with a refreshing effervescent lemonade or with a strawberry-infused tea for a bubbly match that echoes the flavor of the cake.

 Storage & Meal Prep Tips:

-This cake keeps well in both the fridge and freezer, so it’s a great make-ahead bake.
+The cake lasts well in the fridge and freezer, so it’s a perfect make-ahead bake.

-Refrigerator: Keep the cake refrigerated in an airtight container for 3-4 days.
-The cream cheese frosting does better when refrigerated.
+Refrigerator: The cake can be stored in an airtight container in the refrigerator for 3-4 days.
+The cream cheese frosting has a better chance if you do it in the fridge.

 Freezer: For freezing, wrap individual slices in plastic wrap and place them in an airtight container or freezer bag.
 They will stay well for two months.
 Defrost overnight in the refrigerator, then serve.